miethe/meatybytes/content/posts/OpenShift/Architecture/Arch-Frameworks/index.md

 ## What is an Architectural Framework

-An Architectural Framework is a set of best practices and guidelines for designing and operating reliable, secure, efficient, and cost-effective systems or applicationss.
+An Architectural Framework is a set of best practices and guidelines for designing and operating reliable, secure, efficient, and cost-effective systems or applications.
 It is designed to help architects and developers make informed decisions about their architectures and identify potential issues before they become problems.
 Each framework provides a set of principles, questions, and best practices for designing, operating, and maintaining systems and apps in a variety of environments or deployment models.

 ## Popular Frameworks: General Applications